tensorturtle/yolov8-on-nuimages/README.md

 INFO:root:Done!
 Results in output directory: nuImagesYoloDataset
 ```

-The `nuImagesYoloDataset` directory contains everything you need to train YOLOv8.
+The `nuImagesYoloDataset` directory contains everything you need to train YOLOv8 as a YOLO TXT dataset format.

+## Add fine-tuning dataset

+At this point, add additional datasets using the same categories and format into the `train/images` and `train/labels` directories.

 ## Train YOLOv8